Sato-Tate equidistribution for families of Hecke-Maass forms on SL(n,R)/SO(n): Local theory: Real orbital integrals

 \part{Local theory: Real orbital integrals}

 General (weighted) orbital integrals were defined and studied by Arthur in a series of papers on establishing the trace formula for general reductive groups over number fields.
-In this first Part we establish all the necessary estimates at the archimedean place for the group $\GL(n)$ over $\R$.
+In this Part~\ref{partI} we establish all the necessary estimates at the archimedean place for the group $\GL(n)$ over $\R$.

 The properties of orbital integrals are rather mysterious even in the unweighted case and the weights introduce more difficulties.
-The literature contains some versions of germ expansions, and descent formulas but often not directly applicable.
+The literature contains some versions of germ expansions, and descent formulas but they are not directly applicable.
 It seems that a direct approach only exists in the unweighted and regular semisimple case which we present in Section~\ref{sec:HC}.
 It would be interesting to refine the existing framework even further along the lines of~\cite{ArthurGerm}.
 For example the local trace formula at the archimedean place should come forth since it is implicit in what we are doing.

 In the end we develop the material from the outset and shall rely in an essential way on Harish-Chandra's and Arthur's theorems and on analytic techniques such as the multidimensional van der Corput inequality.
-As mentioned in the introduction, we shall return in a subsequent work to establishing sharp estimates where the idea will be to replace the van der Corput inequality by a combination of germ expansions and semiclassical estimates for Morse-Bott functions that vary in families.
+As mentioned in the introduction, we hope to return in a subsequent work to establishing sharp estimates where the idea will be to replace the van der Corput inequality by a combination of germ expansions and semiclassical estimates for Morse-Bott functions that vary in families.

-The first step of our approach is contained in Section~\ref{sec:spherfcts} with a uniform estimate on spherical functions which seems to have been missed despite their rather comprehensive study since the 60's.\footnote{This estimate has also been established by Blomer--Pohl~\cite{BP:sup-norm-Siegel}, independently of our work, and for a different purpose.} It reduces the estimation of certain real orbital integral appearing in Part~\ref{part2} to the estimation of weighted orbital integrals of certain auxiliary functions $F_{\eta}$ treated in Sections~\ref{sec:notation}-\ref{sec:orbital}.
-The crux of the argument is in Section~\ref{sec:orbital} where we study the weighted orbital integrals for $\GL_n(\R)^1$.
-To make the estimates in that section effective for varying $\gamma$, we use the generalized Cartan decomposition from~\cite{FlJe80} to define uniformly measures on the conjugacy class of $\gamma$.
+The most important step of our approach is contained in Section~\ref{sec:spherfcts} with a uniform estimate on zonal spherical functions which seems to have been missed despite their rather comprehensive study since the 60's.\footnote{This estimate has also been established by Blomer--Pohl~\cite{BP:sup-norm-Siegel}, independently of our work, and for a different purpose.}